 One of the worst things that can happen under this progression is the turning away from the new, and newly possible, and retreating into a fantasy of the past.
 We associate this mostly with older people, but it actually begins here, where the past can take on a romance of perfection that the ‘new’ life challenges can never match.
 This prevents us from actually taking stock of our lives the way we should.
 Have I met my material and spiritual goals, or should I shed them?
 Are my relationships vital, or a dead weight?
 On what, now, must I focus?
 What am I responsible for, and have I been living up to my responsibilities?
 The question of focus will come into light intensely with the next nodal return (hot on the heels of the lunar return), and responsibility will be the issue of the coming Saturn return.
 We will ask ourselves not only ‘have I behaved responsibly,’ but also, ‘what have I left to do?’

 The ultimate goal of the second progressed lunar return, and the important cycles that follow, is to make us recognize that we are deeply connected to the world around us and that we still have critical work to do.
 Our contribution is needed in the great pool of collective wisdom, and the more we share, the more we own.
 The great reward of these years, after the shedding and the honing and the confrontation with the past, is the gift of being comfortable in one’s own skin; there is a power and a beauty in that that is beyond compare.

-Some of this piece is excerpted from the book, The Inner Wheel: A New Look at Secondary Progressions, which will be available in the winter of 2012.
+Some of this piece is excerpted from the upcoming book, The Inner Wheel: A New Look at Secondary Progressions.